per0ken/Task-list/README.md

 # Task List

-This application is made for adding and storing, checking their state, description.
-The user can read,modify,delete the tasks or upload a new one with a user friendly interface.
+This application is made for adding and storing tasks, checking their state, description.
+The user can read, modify, delete the tasks or upload a new one with a user friendly interface.

 ## Includes